Charitable Lead Trusts

 - Donor is facing income or estate tax exposure and is looking for appropriate tax reduction strategies

-6. What is the impact of testamentary vs. lifetime funding and establishment of a Charitable Lead Trust (CLT)?
+6. What is the impact of testamentary vs. lifetime funding and establishment of a CLT?

 First of all, it is important that donors coordinate their CLT planning with their other estate planning documents, whether it is to be created during their lifetime or at death.
 Lifetime CLTs can provide the donor with either an income tax deduction (grantor CLT) or gift tax consequence on trust inception (family CLT).
 CLTs that are created at death are always non-grantor trusts and afford an estate tax charitable deduction equal to the present value of the charity’s lead interest.

-Testamentary Charitable Lead Annuity Trust (CLAT) Example: In his will, Joe provides for a $1 million, 6%, 15-year CLAT to his alma mater.
+CLAT Example: In his will, Joe provides for a $1 million, 6%, 15-year CLAT to his alma mater.
 The remainder beneficiaries are his children.
-The allowable estate tax charitable deduction would be about $831,900 and the taxable transfer to his children would total about $168,100 (January 2013 – 1.0% §7520 rate).
-Assuming an 8% annual return for the CLAT, the children would receive about $1.544 million upon CLAT termination in 2028.
-Raising the annual payout rate to 7.212%, or $72,120 per annum, would increase the charitable estate tax deduction to $1 million and make the taxable transfer value to his children zero.
-Based on the same 8% annual return assumption for the 15-year trust term would leave about $1.214 million to Joe’s remainder beneficiaries (children) with no transfer tax cost.
+The allowable estate tax charitable deduction would be about $759,550 and the taxable transfer to his children would total about $240,450 (January 2014—2.2% §7520 rate).
+Assuming an 8% annual return for the CLAT, the children would receive about $1.543 million upon CLAT termination in 2029.
+Raising the annual payout rate to 7.899%, or $78,990 per annum, would increase the charitable estate tax deduction to $1 million and make the taxable transfer value to his children zero.
+Based on the same 8% annual return assumption for the 15-year trust term would leave about $1.027 million to Joe’s remainder beneficiaries (children) with no transfer tax cost.

-A Charitable Lead Trust (CLT) is a tax-efficient planned giving vehicle with excellent flexibility that can be tailored to the needs of wealthy individuals and families.
-It allows a donor to make a significant transfer to charity through the guaranteed annuity stream while retaining the ability to control the ultimate disposition of the trust upon the expiration of the charity’s annuity interest either back to the donor or to his or her heirs.
-If the donor is looking for income tax planning, a grantor CLT would be best, but in situations where the goal is to pass the remainder interest to heirs, a non-grantor or family CLT would be better.
+A CLT is a tax-efficient planned giving vehicle with excellent flexibility that can be tailored to the needs of wealthy individuals and/or families.
+It allows a donor to make a significant transfer to charity through the guaranteed annuity stream while retaining the ability to control the ultimate disposition of the trust upon the expiration of the charity’s annuity interest, either back to the donor or to his or her heirs.
+If the donor is looking for income tax planning, a grantor CLT would be best; in situations where the goal is to pass the remainder interest to heirs, a non-grantor or family CLT would be better.